cojamalo/FCC-Random-Quote-Machine/README.md

 The project is an example of a simple AJAX request to Reddit.com.
 Retrieves data in JSON format and processes to display reddit thumbnails and to create clickable image links to original post of the image.
 Also features HTML form with search box and submit button.

+Powered by the Reddit API.
+Project coded by Connor Lenio ©2016.

+Frame vector designed by Freepik.